Dido Elizabeth Belle

 Of Lindsay’s surviving children, Dido was entrusted to the care of her father’s uncle William Murray, Lord Chief Justice and later 1st Earl of Mansfield, owner of Kenwood in north London.

 Life at Kenwood

-It was not unheard of for a powerful aristocrat to be the legal guardian to such a relation.
-But it was extremely unusual at this time for a mixed-race woman – who had perhaps been born to an enslaved mother – to be raised not as a servant, but as part of an aristocratic British family.
+It was not unheard of for a powerful aristocrat to be the legal guardian to an illegitimate relation.
+But it was extremely unusual at this time for a mixed-heritage child – who had been born to a formerly enslaved mother – to be raised not as a servant, but as part of an aristocratic British family.

 The only known portrait of Dido Belle shows her standing beside her cousin Lady Elizabeth Murray on the terrace at Kenwood.
 Elizabeth was also brought up in the care of Lord Mansfield at Kenwood after her mother’s death in 1766.
 Elizabeth was just a year older than Dido and they would have been close companions.
 While recalling Dido’s story, Hutchinson describes Dido in 1779:

 Dido lived at a time when the transatlantic slave trade was at its height, and Britain’s economic prosperity relied on slave labour in the Caribbean and Britain’s American colonies.
 However, public opinion about the practice was changing.

 From 1756 to 1788 Dido’s great-uncle Lord Mansfield was Lord Chief Justice, the most powerful judge in England.
 He presided over a number of court cases that examined the legality of the slave trade.
 In the most significant of these, the case of James Somerset (1772), Lord Mansfield ruled that slavers could not forcibly send any slaves in England out of the country.